 The cover letter is particularly crucial, because it’s essentially the hiring manager’s first introduction to you as a candidate.
 In other words, it is the very first impression you’ll make on an employer—so you’ll want it to be a good one.

 When writing the cover letter introduction (meaning: the first paragraph of your cover letter), know that getting it right is what can make or break your chances of landing a job.
 If the interviewer is immediately turned off or disinterested or unimpressed, they’ll likely toss your application into the “no” pile without further consideration.
 But if you manage to write a captivating first paragraph that really grabs their attention and quickly paints a positive picture of who you are, you’ll position yourself as a strong candidate who has a much better chance of landing an interview.

-Need help getting started on your cover letter introduction?
+Need help learning how to write a cover letter (in particular, the opening paragraph)?
 Here are a few tips to consider when writing that first paragraph of your cover letter: